Custom-Elements/glg-nectar/README.md

 autocomplete service onto a page.
 It exposes the various search options available as published attributes.

-See the [nectar documentation](http://nectar.glgroup.com/docs "Nectar Documentation") for more information about the service itself.
+See the [nectar API](https://github.com/glg/nectar/tree/prod#api "Nectar API") for more information about the service itself and the [status page](https://nectar.glgroup.com/status "Nectar Status") to see what entities/indexes are available.

 To see the events, attributes, and methods of the glg-nectar polymer component, take a look at the [literate coffeescript source files](src/glg-nectar.litcoffee).